top of page

 When these flowers open they will have yellow petals

-Beautiful views of the San Jacinto range.
+Beautiful views of the snow-covered San Jacinto Mountain range.

 We climbed quickly leaving Dunn Road in the distance.
 The yellow bulldozer is still visible on the road (far right of center).